mpolinowski/Guttenberg-Search/README.md

 # Building a Full-Text Search App Using Docker and Elasticsearch on CentOS

 This repository is based on this [tutorial](https://blog.patricktriest.com/text-search-docker-elasticsearch/) by Patrick Triest.
+See also [elasticsearch-docker](https://github.com/mpolinowski/elasticsearch-docker).

 <!-- TOC -->